-The Becket House at Rumney (BHR) focuses on helping students mitigate problematic sexual behavior.
+Mount Prospect Academy at Rumney focuses on helping students mitigate problematic sexual behavior.
 The program also helps students overcome non-sexual criminal behavior and thinking.

-Students at BHR receive more supervision and treatment than a traditional residential service.
+Students at MPA at Rumney receive more supervision and treatment than a traditional residential service.
 Our 16-bed program adolescent residential program maintains a 1:3 caregiver-to-student ratio.
 Each student is assigned to a master’s-level clinician who takes responsibility for managing treatment.

 Mount Prospect Academy’s comprehensive assessment approach supports the development of quality, individualized treatment plans, and we effectively measure treatment outcomes on a personalized basis.
 The program focuses on addressing problematic sexual behavior, mental health, substance abuse, and maladaptive behaviors.
 We also identify students’ dynamic risk factors associated risk of re-offending.

 At the core of our model is the assumption that treatment must be individualized to be effective.
 We start treatment by conducting comprehensive assessments that help our team tailor treatment plans to students.
-BHR faculty may use assessment tools such as the Youth Level of Service/Case Management Inventory 2.0, Juvenile Sex Offense Specific Treatment Needs and Progress Scale, Juvenile Sex Offender Assessment Protocol – II, and other measures as necessary.
+MPA at Rumney faculty may use assessment tools such as the Youth Level of Service/Case Management Inventory 2.0, Juvenile Sex Offense Specific Treatment Needs and Progress Scale, Juvenile Sex Offender Assessment Protocol – II, CAFAS and ERASOR and other measures as necessary.

 Our team maintains expertise in adolescent development, and we place emphasis on understanding the role of traumatic events and adverse childhood experiences.
 We focus on other contextual factors, such as family concerns, peer groups, community influences, individual strengths, and cognitive limitations, etc.